 Waking up and overlooking champagne vineyards, with blue skies overhead is an experience I have aways wanted to tick off my bucket list.
 It wasn’t only until a few weeks ago, I got the opportunity to live that vision through my own eyes thanks to Champagne Tourism.
 Some would say that Christmas came early, but I would say it was a dream come true for a champagne lover.
-To think that it’s just under an hour away by an a very comfortable SNCF train from Paris, it’s very accessible for everyone wanting to visit.
+It is only 45 minutes from Paris by train, booking with OUI.sncf too, it’s very accessible for everyone wanting to visit.

 There is a lot of different aspects that go into making champagne, quite a few of which I was completely oblivious to until I visited the Champagne region itself.
 Producing the best champagne is an art form, a very underrated one at that too.
 It was unreal to try two different Grand Cuvée brut champagnes that tasted so different with a slight change in the blend of wines from the same three grape types.